Connect with us

 mississippitoday.org – Violet Jira – 2024-08-02 10:00:00

-Spring 2024 preliminary test results reported to districts across the state were scored incorrectly according to the Mississippi Department of Education, leading the agency to end a contract with the company responsible for the error.
+Spring 2024 preliminary state test results reported to districts across the state were scored incorrectly according to the Mississippi Department of Education, leading the agency to end a contract with the company responsible for the error.

 School districts across the state were left scrambling to re-assess the corrected data, which they use to make determinations about everything from graduation requirements to instructional strategies for the 2024-25 school year, which for some districts has already begun.
-Some ended up meeting graduation requirements and graduating in the summertime.
+Some students ended up meeting graduation requirements and graduating in the summertime.

-The majority of initial data was incorrect due to erroneous scoring by the Northwest Evaluation Association — the Oregon-based company the state contracted with to and the tests.
+The majority of initial data was incorrect due to erroneous scoring by the Northwest Evaluation Association — the Oregon-based company the state contracted with to provide and process the tests.
 In a July 18 meeting, the State Board of Education voted to sever their contract with the company, which the state has been working with since 2015.
 The Mississippi Academic Assessment Program measures student achievement in English Language Arts, mathematics, science and U.S. history.

 The average yearly contract with the company has been $8,161,518.84.